uyuni-project/uyuni-rfc/accepted/00000-salt-package-versioning.md

 # Summary
 [summary]: #summary

-We are releasing our branch of Salt with its original version (currently `3006.0`) with no any changes in version number with each next release.
+We are releasing our branch of Salt with its original version (currently `3006.0`) without any changes in version number with each next release.
 This approach is causing some confusions on detecting the exact salt code used with the package as the `release` of the packages, delivered for different clients can't be aligned and is not reliable.
 The only reliable for now is the data from the package changelog.